Spyro (character): Merchandise

 Handheld LCD games, themed after Spyro as well as Crash Bandicoot, were packaged in McDonald's Mighty Kids Meals in 2005 to promote A Hero's Tail and Crash Twinsanity.
 The Legend of Spyro-themed toys were packaged with Wendy's Kids' Meals in 2007 to promote The Eternal Night.
+Spyro was one of three toy figures to be included in the starter pack for Skylanders Spyro's Adventure, and received new figures in its sequels.
 Spyro has also appeared in Skylanders-themed plush toys and MEGA Bloks sets.

 Spyro-themed figures were released in 2018 by First4Figures and Activision to promote Reignited Trilogy.
 Merchandise related to the Spyro franchise were released by Numskull alongside the game's launch.

 Reception and legacy

 GameRevolution criticized Spyro's voice in Spyro the Dragon, comparing it negatively to the Taco Bell chihuahua, who was also voiced by Carlos Alazraqui.
 IGN praised Spyro's design, saying he is "cute but not sickeningly cute", later criticizing him as "just a little bland, and not the kind of mascot that I would ever fall in love with... he's kind of like a blend between a big puppy and a donkey, painted purple."
 UGO.com listed Spyro on their list of "The Cutest Video Game Characters", stating "The purple little guy was cute, but not cute enough to win the Great Playstation Mascot War of 1998."
 The 2011 Guinness World Records Gamer's Edition lists Spyro as the 39th most popular video game character.
 In 2012, GamesRadar ranked Spyro, "one of the most relatable mythological creatures of all time", as the 92nd "most memorable, influential, and badass" protagonist in games.
 In the same year, he was ranked 9th in Complexs "The 25 Most Kickass Dragons in Video Games" list, with writer Obi Anyawu stating Spyro "is truly an original just from his size and color alone."
-Ravi Sinha of GamingBolt named Spyro on his appearance at Skylanders as 2nd of their "Worst Video Game Character Design", stating that "Cute, innocent, fire-breathing Spyro didn’t deserve his terrible redesign.
+Ravi Sinha of GamingBolt named Spyro on his appearance at Skylanders as 2nd of their "Worst Video Game Character Design", stating that "Cute, innocent, fire-breathing Spyro didn't deserve his terrible redesign.
 Beloved by many old-school PlayStation fans, Spyro was brought into Skylanders with much fanfare.
 His actual design seemed intended to make him more…dragon-like?
 Instead, it made Spyro look borderline frightening yet still goofy as opposed to, you know, a hero."
 HobbyConsolas also included Spyro on their "The 30 best heroes of the last 30 years."